Certifications / Cloud

 Professional Development with VMware

-Another great use case of the free version is for professional development and training.
-Use the free version to learn the install and configuration procedure of ESXi, and also to run your own virtual machines.
-You might want to try out the latest version of Windows Server or Windows – and you can do all of this for free with ESXi.
+Another great use case for the free version was for professional development and training.
+The free version was used to learn the ESXi installation and configuration procedure and to run virtual machines

 Running Disaster Recovery on Free ESXi Hosts

-Finally, you can run your disaster recovery virtual machines from free ESXi hosts.
-Remember that the free tier has no support or central management, though.
-If you are running a small business on a tight budget, some backup is better than no safety net at all.
+Finally, the free version was also used in disaster recovery for virtual machines.
+Remember that the free tier had no support or central management, though.
+If you are running a small business on a tight budget, some backup was better than no safety net.

 If you need a central management view of all your ESXi servers, then you will want to purchase a license for your ESXi hosts and for vCenter Server.
 You can purchase a bundle that includes all the necessary licenses.

-If you need to backup your virtual machines without installing agents on the VMs, then you will need a paid version of ESXi.
-Any edition will do but without this, the APIs required for hypervisor level backups will not work.
+If you need to backup your virtual machines without installing agents on the VMs, you will need a paid version of ESXi.
+Any edition will do, but without this, the APIs required for hypervisor-level backups will not work.

 An increasing number of ESXi hosts also means patch management becomes problematic.
-With vCenter server and paid ESXi licenses, you can patch your hosts from a central user interface without any manual intervention.
-VMware calls this technology Update Manager and it's included in your vCenter Server license.
+With vCenter server and paid ESXi licenses, you can patch your hosts from a central user interface without manual intervention.
+VMware calls this technology Update Manager, and it's included in your vCenter Server license.

-If you are looking to upgrade to the paid version, you will likely also need a vCenter Server license.
-To simplify this process, VMware offer bundles, or kits, details of which can be found here.
+If you are considering the paid version, VMware offers bundles, or kits, details of which can be found here.

 Final Thoughts